fractastical/distributed-governance/hackathon_notes.md

 12:22 have both local ethers and Visual Code environments setup.
 Should be ready to start coding as soon as i'm done yoga.

 5:17 back from yoga / haircut.
 Took longer than expected.
+Giving up on aragon for the moment (Error: PortDuplexStream - disconnected)

+5:30 decided to use existing bootstrap template and use Gov as a service "GaaS".
+Neologism?

+6:26.
+Registered ibreathe.io.
+Looked at some earth day buzz.
+Talked with proof-of-walk team.